akshaybabloo/Ruby-on-rails-4-notes/README.md

 TO 'simple_cms'@'localhost'
 IDENTIFIED BY 'akshay12';
 ```
-Which will show you an output as `Query OK, 0 rows affected (0.05 sec)`, that means the username and permissions has been granted.
+Which will show you an output as `Query OK, 0 rows affected (0.05 sec)`, that means the username and permissions have been granted.
 * You can show all the granted databases for a user by typing `SHOW GRANT FOR 'username'@'localhost';`.
-* You can exit root mysql with `exit` command and login as `simple_cms` by typing `mysql -u simple_cms -p simple_cms_development`.
-This means login with the username provide and use simple_cms_development database.
+* You can exit root MySQL with `exit` command and login as `simple_cms` by typing `mysql -u simple_cms -p simple_cms_development`, this means login with the username provide and use `simple_cms_development` database.

 ### 5.3 Configuring Rails to use the username and database

-The data base file will be under `config/database.yml`, open this file.
+The database file will be under `config/database.yml`, Open this file.
 You would have to edit the `default`, which can be seen in [database.yml](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/config/database.yml).

-Then you can test the database by typing `rake bd:schema:dump`.
-This should not return any error that means the databases is accessible by Rails.
-This will also create a file called `schema.rb` under `db/` folder.
+Then you can test the database by typing `rake bd:schema:dump`, this should not return any error that means the databases is accessible by Rails, this will also create a file called `schema.rb` under `db/` folder.

 ### 5.4 What is Rake?

 It's a simple ruby program which helps us to run tasks.
-It is something similar to `make` command in unix.
+It is something similar to `make` command in UNIX.
 It uses `RakeFile` which is available in the root folder of the project.
 You can list out all the tasks available for Rake to use by typing `rake -T`.
 You can see that there are `db` tasks which will be used a lot in this chapter.

 Rake can also take in variable names.
 Most often used is `rake db:schema:dump RAILS_ENV=production`.
 By default Rails uses development environment, to change the environment you would have to use this command.